 The added benefit of being in an excellent position geographically, continues to drive Newbury’s prosperity.
 On the main crossroads between London and the West Country, the South Coast and the Midlands, means London, Bristol, Birmingham and Southampton are all approximately an hour drive.
 With easy road links to the M4 and M3, along with fast trains from Newbury station taking you directly to the heart of London in under an hour, make it an excellent commuter base.

 Running through Newbury is the Kennet and Avon canal, which is popular for narrow boats, fishing, canoeists, walkers and runners alike.
 With the Ridgeway easily accessible and stunning countryside surrounding the town, there are plenty of opportunities for outdoor enthusiasts.
 From paragliding in the Wiltshire Downs to sailing in Sulhampstead, close to Reading or, if you prefer something more sedate, visit one of the many pretty villages and sample the plethora of atmospheric country pubs on offer.
 The area is awash with a variety of clubs, societies and organisations catering for a wide range of interests.

-Nestling in the Kennet Valley, Newbury was founded by a Norman knight in the 1070s, although the British, Celts, Romans and Saxons had all farmed in the are long before then.
+Newbury has a fascinating history being founded by a Norman knight in the 1070’s, although the British, Celts, Romans and Saxons had all farmed in the are long before then.
 With Oxford, Winchester and Salisbury just a day’s horse ride away, this busy river crossing was a perfect place to spend the night.

 By the Middle Ages, Newbury had a booming textile industry, making it one of the top 20 towns in England.
 The town received a further boost to its fortunes when Georgian tourists stopped over on their way from London to Britain’s first tourist resort, Bath.